 This table provides metadata for the actual indicator available from UK statistics closest to the corresponding global SDG indicator.
 Please note that even when the global SDG indicator is fully available from UK statistics, this table should be consulted for information on national methodology and other UK-specific metadata information.

 Proportion of qualified teachers in nursery, primary and secondary education

-Proportion of qualified teachers in nursery, primary and secondary education in England
+Proportion of qualified teachers in nursery, primary and secondary education in state-funded schools in England

 |Unit of measurement